-- Children should have a healthy nutritious breakfast before they come to school each day to energize them for learning.
-This will help them to have better energy and concentration. - Breakfast and snack foods are not available in the cafeteria before school and/or during morning recess; students have approximately two hours of school before the "breakfast/snack," so a breakfast at home is essential, if not eaten at school. - We ask that students not bring candy, soda, or other sugary items to school in their lunches. - Homemade foods for general distribution to students (such as class parties) are not allowed.
-Only individually wrapped commercial food items will be permitted and must be approved by the classroom teacher prior to delivery. - If you wish to provide a birthday snack on your child's birthday or for a class party, please check with the teacher in advance.
-Again, only individually wrapped commercial food will be permitted.
-Gift bags, balloons, and other celebratory items are not permitted at school. - Since some students have food allergies, please check with the teacher before planning to purchase food for parties or birthday treats. - No open beverage containers (cups, soda cans, etc.) may be brought on campus.
+- Children must have a healthy nutritious breakfast before they come to school each day to energize them for learning.
+This will help them to have better energy and concentration. - Breakfast and snack foods are available in the cafeteria before school and during morning recess; however, students have two hours of school before the "snack recess," so a breakfast at home is essential if not eaten at school. - We ask that students not bring candy or soda to school in their lunches. - Homemade foods for general distribution to students (such as class parties) are not allowed.
+Only individually wrapped commercial food may be provided at school. - If you wish to provide a birthday snack on your child's birthday or for a class party, please check with the teacher in advance.
+Again, only individually wrapped commercial food may be provided at school. - Since some students have food allergies, please check with the teacher before planning to purchase food for parties or birthday treats. - No open beverage containers (cups, soda cans, etc.) may be brought on campus.
 Students may not bring sodas or energy drinks to school.